Cdetviler/cd-components-react/README.md

 5. An example commit message might be `feat(icon): adds icon directory and file structure`

 If you're not developing a feature, but simply fixing a bug, you would instead create a branch called `fix/icon` and a commit message such as `fix(icon): updates icon to display correct image`

+## Developing a component
+1. from the root directory, run `plop` and type the component name using a capital letter.
+This will generate all 6 necessary files for the component along with boilerplate for each file.
+If this does not run successfully, see step 5 of the Installation section.